run-ai/docs/docs/Researcher/scheduling/gpu-memory-swap.md

 * GPU memory swap cannot be enabled if `fairshare time-slicing` or `strict time-slicing` is used, GPU memory swap can only be used with the default time-slicing mechanism.
 * CPU RAM size cannot be decreased once GPU memory swap is enabled.

-## What happens when CPU SWAP file is exhausted?
+## What happens when CPU SWAP file is exhausted

 CPU memory is limited, and since a single CPU serves multiple GPUs on a node, this number is usually between 2 to 8.
 For example, when using 80GB of GPU memory, each swapped workload consumes up to 80GB (but may use less) assuming each GPU is shared between 2-4 workloads.
 In this example, you can see how the swap file can become very large.
 Therefore, we give administrators a way to limit the size of the CPU reserved memory for swapped GPU memory on each swap enabled node.